 There are lots of reasons.
 For one thing, the overall atmosphere is quite different from other Indian states: the relaxed way of life (or “susegad” as locals call it), the opportunity to be at one with nature, the sheer acceptance from locals who make you feel at home and, for me personally, the beautiful long beaches where I go for a run with my dog Ugo.

 What are some great things to do in Goa?

 It’s all about discovery and exploration.
 From beautiful secluded beaches to high-quality restaurants, all-night parties and treks along rivers and waterfalls.
 There’s something for every tourist or expat, whether you’re a nature lover, party animal, beach bum or food enthusiast.

 Experience it yourself…

-Loto Bianco takes its name from the white lotuses that can be seen floating in the paddy fields surrounding the villa.
+Loto Bianco is named for the white lotuses seen floating in the paddy fields surrounding the villa.
 The villa is literally an elite haven, featuring elegant interiors with cane accents, striking upholstery and a tranquil sit-out, with superb views beyond the natural pool and regeneration pond.
 From September to March, the paddy fields are full of migratory birds like herons, storks and kingfishers.
-There are plenty of activities in the area that can easily be arranged including renting a yacht, surfing and kayaking at the beach, enjoying a yoga session or massage, and doing some Goa sightseeing.
+There are plenty of activities in the area too.
+You can rent a yacht, surf at the beach, enjoy yoga or a massage, and do some Goa sightseeing.

 Visit elitehavens.com to browse a hand-picked portfolio of more than 300 private luxury havens in Bali, Lombok, Phuket, Koh Samui, Sri Lanka, the Maldives, Japan and India.